MBM-nlp/github_classification_project/README.md

 #### **2. Does the length of the README vary by programming language?**

 We found that the average length of Metaverse repositories differed by programming languages.
-On average, programming languages such as Rust, TypeScript, C, and regular text tended to contain more words in their README.md files.
+On average, programming languages such as Rust, Python, TypeScript, C, and regular text tended to contain more words in their README.md files.

 On average, programming languages such as HTML, CSS, and Google's "Go" languages contained the least number of texts.

-The relatively high use of programs such as "Rust" and "C" indicates the potential need for adaptable programming to create and store ideas.
+The relatively high text volume from repos coding in "Rust" and "C" languages indicates the potential need for adaptable programming to create and store ideas.

 The frequent use of common text may infer the use of exploring, recording, or summarizing ideas about Metaverse related findings.